GCSE results day 2021: what to expect

 The subjects you want to carry on studying: similarly, it's important to meet any grade requirements you've been set for the subjects you've chosen to study at a higher level.

-University applications: with A-levels having gone through their own changes recently too, universities could look more closely at your GCSE grades when deciding to offer you a place (for some students, these may be the last set of formal exam results available).
+University applications: universities may consider your GCSE grades when deciding to offer you a place (for some students, these may be the most recent set of formal exam results available).

 Plus, depending on your chosen course, you may have GCSE entry requirements to meet too.